 About LDAP

-The Lightweight Directory Access Protocol (LDAP) provides centralized validation of users attempting to gain access to a Cisco NX-OS device.
-LDAP services are maintained in a database on an LDAP daemon running typically on a UNIX or Windows NT workstation.
-You must have access to and must configure an LDAP server before the configured LDAP features on your Cisco NX-OS device are available.
+The Lightweight Directory Access Protocol (LDAP) provides centralized validation of users attempting to gain access to an NX-OS device.
+An LDAP daemon (service process), which typically runs on a UNIX or Windows NT workstation, maintains LDAP services in a database.
+To make the LDAP features on your Cisco NX-OS device available, you must access and configure an LDAP server first.

 LDAP Authentication and Authorization